-none I mild moderate e severe: severe Score = 0 1 2 3 4 1.
+Which of the following symptoms apply to you at this time?
+Please, mark the appropriate box for each symptom.
+For symptoms that do not apply, please mark 'none'.
+Symptoms: very mild moderate severe severe none 1 2 3 Score = 0 4 1.
 Hot flushes, sweating (episodes of sweating) 2.
-Heart discomfort (unusual awareness of heart beat, heart skipping, heart racing, tightness) 3.
+Heart discomfort (unusual awareness of heart П beat, heart skipping, heart racing, tightness) 3.
 Sleep problems (difficully in falling asleep, diffcully in sleeping through, waking up early) 4.
-Depressive mood (feeling down, sad, on the verge of tears, lack of drive, mood swings) 5.
+Depressive mood (feeling down, sad, on the verge of tears, lack of drive, mood swings) П П 5.
 Irrtabilty (feeling nervous, inner tension, feeling aggressive) 6.
 Anxiety (inner restessness, feelling panicky) 7.
 Physical and mental exhaustion (general decrease in performance, impaired memory, decrease in concentration, forgetfulness) 8.
-Sexual problems (change in sexual desire, in sexual activity and satisfaction) 9.
-Bladder problems (difficulty in urinating, increased need to urinate, bladder incontinence) 10 Dryness of vagina (sensation of dryness or burrning in the vagina, difficulty with sexual intercourse) 11 .
+Sexual problems (change in sexual desire, in sexual activity and satisfaction) П П 9.
+Bladder problems (difficulty in urinating, increased need to urinate, bladder incontinence) П 10.
+Dryness of vagina (sensation of dryness or burrning in the vagina, difficulty with sexual intercourse) П 11.
 Joint and muscular discomfort (pain in the joints, rheumatoid complaints)